Sunshine Coast

 A history walk through the lens of Sḵwx̱wú7mesh (Squamish) & Shíshálh (Sechelt) eyes highlighting unique stories, oral tradition and perspectives of our shared communitites.

-Song of Birds
+Songs of Birds

 Explore and discover the biodiversity and interconnectedness of plants, the creatures that walk, if not too shy, the creatures that crawl and most of all, the rich splendour of those who fly including waterfowl, migratory and resident birds.